jacovis/Javi.MediaInfo/README.md

 ## Usage

+Add to usings:

+    using Javi.MediaInfo

+Instantiate an object of class MediaInfo, providing the full path to the local copy of the MediaInfo.dll.

+    MediaInfo MediaInfo = new MediaInfo(MediaInfoDLLFullName);

+Call the method that calls into the MediaInfo.dll to update all properties.

+    MediaInfo.ReadMediaInformation(@"Sample.mp4");

+Retrieve technical and tag data from the video or audio file:

+    var containerFormat = MediaInfo.General.Format;

 ### Demo application

 A C# dotnet core console demo application is available which shows the usage of the package.
 Code from this demo should not be used in production code,